httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 WARNING: Some existing user agents treat an absent Domain attribute as if the Domain attribute were present and contained the current host name.
-For example, if site.example returns a Set-Cookie header without a Domain attribute, these user agents will erroneously send the cookie to www.site.example as well.
+For example, if site.example returns a Set-Cookie header field without a Domain attribute, these user agents will erroneously send the cookie to www.site.example as well.